Your guide to key tax terms

 Marriage penalty vs. bonus

-Married couples can choose to file taxes together or separately.
-Depending on how much money you both make, and how that income is distributed, the amount you owe the government as a couple filing together may be higher or lower than if you file separately.
+Married couples can choose to file a joint tax return or to file separately.
+Depending on how much money you both make, and how that income is distributed, the amount you owe the government as a couple may be higher or lower than if you weren’t married and filed as single individuals instead.
 If you owe more as a married couple, it is often referred to as a marriage penalty.
-If you owe less, it’s often referred to as a marriage bonus.
+If you owe less, it is often referred to as a marriage bonus.

 Tax brackets and rates

-Because the U.S. tax system is progressive, different portions of your income are taxed at different rates.
+Because the U.S. income tax system is progressive, different portions of your income are taxed at different rates.
 Income levels are divided into brackets with higher tax rates on higher brackets of income.
 Whatever tax bracket the highest dollar of your income falls into is known as your marginal tax rate.
-But because of the progressive system, your tax bill is likely smaller than that.
-What you actually pay is known as your effective tax rate.
+But because of the progressive system, your tax liability is likely less than your marginal tax rate multiplied by your taxable income.
+The average rate at which you pay is known as your effective tax rate.